 Secondly, the direct profits from stealing the information on these computers is quite huge.
 The estimates were quite rough but since this is an automated process the people behind it are sure to make their buck just from the theft.
-Secondly, they earn money through using their hosts as partitions/servers when running e-mail and other types of spam attacks.

 I live in Sweden and although there are many of you out there reading this blog, that are from other countries, I have to use this blog, today, to post a Swedish video to help the Red Cross Sweden get valid information out.
 There has been many fake initiatives around the web.
 People not using this time to give, but to steal.
 It is horrible, but it is a fact.

 I received this video from the Red Cross and I wish you take the 2 minutes and watch it.
 We all know that ratings, views and comments are important to make a video rank on YouTube.
 Please help the Red Cross get out there with their own information instead of the bluff makers stealing.

 I’ve had better presentations in my life.
 That’s for sure.
 But I guess we had some fun anyhow.
 I think I somewhat dissed Twitter.
 The group had a valid point that there are many decision makers engaged in Twitter, even over in Sweden.
 I still think the priority has to be to make strategies that are more focused towards the phenomenon rather than the tool with which you work.
 I don’t think I managed to get that through, but I rather instinctively reacted negatively towards Twitter.
 Sry bout that you guy’s who joined in.